Qabel/qabel-drop/README.md

 ```

 # Run
-We recommend uwsgi emperor.
+* We recommend uwsgi emperor.
 See uwsgi emperor documentation: http://uwsgi-docs.readthedocs.io/en/latest/Emperor.html
-Adapt examples/uswgi-drop.ini.example and copy it to your uwsgi emperor vassals folder.
+* Adapt examples/uswgi-drop.ini.example and copy it to your uwsgi emperor vassals folder.
+* (Optional) use a webserver of your choice as a proxy (we recommend nginx) if you use a uwsgi UNIX socket.